 - law;

-- shareholders agreement
+- shareholders agreement.

 Key Takeaways

 The consequences for a breach of director duties are serious and could leave you personally liable for the company’s debts.
-To avoid this, it is important that you understand your legal duties and obligations and have the right legal and financial team behind you.
-If you require advice in understanding or managing your obligations or believe that you may have breached your duties, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.
+You could also have to pay severe financial penalties.
+To avoid this, you must understand your legal duties and obligations and have the right legal and financial team behind you.

 We appreciate your feedback – your submission has been successfully received.